awslabs/aws-proof-build-assistant/doc/index.md

 <header id="title">
   <h1>AWS Proof Assistant</h1>
-  <p id="subtitle">aquifer command-line Reference</p>
+  <p id="subtitle">arpa command-line Reference</p>
 </header>

 AWS Proof Assistant automatically finds build-related information such as *file dependencies*, *included directories* and *defines* for source files within a `c` code base.
-Users can access the AWS Proof Assistant through `aquifer`, the command-line interface.
+Users can access the AWS Proof Assistant through `arpa`, the command-line interface.
-This document serves as a reference for using `aquifer` and integrating it into your project.
+This document serves as a reference for using `arpa` and integrating it into your project.

-`aquifer` accumulates build information for a complete `c` code base inside an internal JSON representation which is used to generate a `Makefile` containing all the relevant information *for a given source file*.
+`arpa` accumulates build information for a complete `c` code base inside an internal JSON representation which is used to generate a `Makefile` containing all the relevant information *for a given source file*.
-`aquifer` simplifies the task of proof developers by automatically generating a ready-to-use `Makefile` containing information that developers previously had to find manually.
+`arpa` simplifies the task of proof developers by automatically generating a ready-to-use `Makefile` containing information that developers previously had to find manually.
 In order to use the generated `Makefile`, developers must simply include it in another custom (and possibly trivial) `Makefile` and run `make` on it.
 It's ease of use makes AWS Proof Assistant ideal for local proof implementation and building as well as part of CI.